bignacio/soc/docs/articles/cpp-lint-01.md

 This article could very well have been titled "clang-tidy told me not to never do this", but that sounded too clickbait-y to me.

 All I really want to talk about is how awesome clang-tidy and how important it is to pay attention to code linting results.
-The various linting rules create and maintain are really awesome to prevent future headaches and migraines.
+The various linting rules create and maintain are really great to prevent future headaches and, migraines.

-Let's look at the - for some - rare case of parsing binary data.
+Let's look at the - perhaps for some - rare case of parsing binary data.

 Either from a custom protocol for network data transfer or file encoding, we may find ourselves at some point with just a pointer to a memory address and a length.